cmprsk/valkyrie/data/README.md

 In addition, we publish an [poster][felix1] in 2014, with part of the data corresponding to an intermediate version of the database between the two deposited here.

 Versions at different times of patient survival data bases may lead to different interpretations of the results of retrospective analyses.
 [Here][bases], we show how the same survival analysis gives different results using the two versions of the database stored in this repository.

+### 2014 Version:

+Archive: [dipg2014.csv][dipg]
+Format: comma separated values (plain text)
+Codification: UTF-8
+Inclusion criteria: patients with 0-18 years diagnosed with DIPG between 2000 and 2013 in a single hospital center
+De-identification: through the deleting of primary (register number, name, geolocation) and secondary identifiers (birth date, diagnosis date, dates of the treatments)
+Number of patients: 56

+### 2015 Version:

+Archive: [brainstem2015.csv][brainstem]
+Format: comma separated values (plain text)
+Codification: UTF-8
+Inclusion criteria: patients with 0-18 years diagnosed with brainstem tumors (including focal tumors and DIPG) between 2000 and 2015 in a single hospital center
+De-identification: through the deleting of primary (register number, name, geolocation) and secondary identifiers (birth date, diagnosis date, dates of the treatments)
+Number of patients: 87

 ### References: